Spicewood Springs and Cat Mountain

 Getting Around

-Spicewood Springs and Cat Mountain connect to the broader Austin area via Spicewood Springs Road (currently being widened to four lanes with shared-use paths, with completion expected in 2026), Loop 360 (Capital of Texas Highway), and US 183.
+Spicewood Springs and Cat Mountain connect to the broader Austin area via Spicewood Springs Road (widened to four lanes with shared-use paths, with completion expected in 2026), Loop 360 (Capital of Texas Highway), and US 183.
 Downtown Austin is approximately 10 to 15 minutes south via 360 or MoPac.
 The northwest Austin tech corridor along 183 provides convenient access to major employers.
-While the community is primarily car-oriented, the ongoing road improvements will enhance connectivity and add bike and pedestrian infrastructure.
+While the community is primarily car-oriented, the road improvements will improve connectivity and add bike and pedestrian infrastructure.
 Capital Metro transit options are available in the broader area.

 Why Spicewood Springs and Cat Mountain